DIYgod/RSSHub/docs/en/social-media.md

 ::: warning

-Due to Instagram API restrictions, you have to setup your credentials on the server.
+Due to Instagram Private API restrictions, you have to setup your credentials on the server.
+2FA is not supported.
 See [deployment guide](https://docs.rsshub.app/en/install/) for more.

-If you don't want to setup credentials, use Picuki.
+If you don't want to setup credentials, you can use [Picuki](#picuki).

 :::